vdolbilov/obsidian-daily-note-streak/README.md

 - Configurable folder to monitor
 - Updates automatically on file changes
 - Smart streak calculation (handles same-day/previous-day writing)
+- Desktop only - no status bar on mobile

 ## Configuration
 Set your target folder in Settings → Writing Streak.
 Leave empty to monitor all files.